Skills Organisation Pilots are undertaking qualification design trials to help address the changing skills needs of employers and individuals.

 - Improved articulation and pathways between education sectors.

-The first trial will be run by the Mining Skills Organisation Pilot and is aimed at designing better qualifications to enable the mining sector to create new jobs and support the Australian economy.
+The Mining Skills Organisation Pilot (MSOP) is running a trial aimed at designing better training to enable the mining sector to create new jobs and support the Australian economy.
+Informed by an assessment of industry need and existing training products, the MSOP is developing a new apprenticeship for mobile plant diesel mechanics that incorporates critical skills from other occupations.

 Find out more information from the MSOP - Project hubs page of the Minerals Council of Australia website.